Sarajevo is an interesting mixture of east and west, old and new.

 The Sarajevo Airport is situated some 10 kilometers away from the city center.
 The airport bus is the only public transport alternative.

-The bus operates between the airport and the Baščaršija bus stop (the stop is marked on the map with a red dot).
+The bus operates between the airport and the Baščaršija bus stop.

 Text and images: Jussi Ryynänen